-1. Definitions and Examples of Academic Dishonesty.
+- 1. Definitions and Examples of Academic Dishonesty. - 1.
+Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices, artificial intelligence (AI) systems, or communication during an academic exercise.
+Example of cheating include:

-- 1.1 Cheating is the unauthorized use or attempted use of material, information, notes, study aids, devices or communication during an academic exercise.
-Example of cheating include: - Copying from another student or allowing others to copy work submitted for credit or a grade.
-This includes uploading work or submitting class assignments or exams to third party platforms and websites beyond those assigned for the class, such as commercial homework aggregators, without the proper authorization of a professor. - Unauthorized collaboration on assignments or examinations. - Taking an examination or completing an assignment for another person or asking or allowing someone else to take an examination or complete an assignment for you, including exams taken on a home computer. - Allowing others to research and write your assigned papers or other assignments, including using commercial term paper services. - Submitting someone else's work as your own, including, but not limited to, material obtained in whole or in part from commercial study or homework help websites, or content generated or altered by digital paraphrasing tools. - Fabricating and/or falsifying data (in whole or in part). - Giving assistance to acts of academic misconduct/dishonesty.
+- Copying from another person or from a generative AI system or allowing others to copy work submitted for credit or a grade.
+This includes uploading work or submitting class assignments or exams to third party platforms and websites beyond those assigned for the class, such as commercial homework aggregators, without the proper authorization of a professor.
+Any use of generative AI tools must be in line with the usage policy for specific assignments as defined in the course of the syllabus and/or communicated by the course instructor. - Using artificial intelligence tools to generate content for assignments or exams, including but not limited to language models or code generators, without written authorization from the instructor. - Unauthorized collaboration on assignments or examinations. - Taking an examination or completing an assignment for another person or asking or allowing someone else to take an examination or complete an assignment for you, including exams taken on a home computer. - Submitting content generated by another person or an AI tool or any other source as solely your own work as your own, including, but not limited to, material obtained in whole or in part from commercial study or homework help websites, or content generated or altered by AI or digital paraphrasing tools without proper citation. - Fabricating and/or falsifying data (in whole or in part). - Giving assistance to acts of academic misconduct/dishonesty. - Altering a response on a previously graded exam or assignment and then attempting to return it for more credit or a higher grade without permission from the instructor. - Submitting substantial portions of a paper or assignment to more than one course for credit without permission from each instructor. - Unauthorized use during an examination of notes, prepared answers, or any electronic devices such as cell phones, computers, smart watches, or other technologies to copy, retrieve, generate or send information. - 2.
+Plagiarism is the act of presenting ideas, research or writing that is not your own as your own.
+Examples of plagiarism include: - Copying another person's or an AI tool's actual words or images without the use of quotation marks and citations attributing the words to their source. - Presenting another person's ideas or theories in your own words without acknowledging the source.

-- Altering a response on a previously graded exam or assignment and then attempting to return it for more credit or a higher grade without permission from the instructor. - Submitting substantial portions of a paper or assignment to more than one course for credit without permission from each instructor. - Unauthorized use during an examination of notes, prepared answers, or any electronic devices such as cell phones, computers, smart watches, or other technologies to copy, retrieve, or send information. - 1.2.
-Plagiarism is the act of presenting another person's ideas, research or writing as your own.
-Examples of plagiarism include: - Copying another person's actual words or images without the use of quotation marks and footnotes attributing the words to their source. - Presenting another person's ideas or theories in your own words without acknowledging the source. - Failing to acknowledge collaborators on homework and laboratory assignments. - Internet plagiarism, including submitting downloaded term papers or parts of term papers, paraphrasing or copying information from the internet without citing the source, or "cutting & pasting" from various sources without proper attribution. - 1.3.
+- Failing to acknowledge collaborators on homework and laboratory assignments. - Internet plagiarism, including submitting downloaded term papers or parts of term papers, paraphrasing or copying information from the internet without citing the source, or "cutting & pasting" from various sources without proper attribution. - Unauthorized use of Al-generated content; or use of Al-generated content, whether in whole or in part, even when paraphrased, without citing the Al as the source. - 3.
 Obtaining Unfair Advantage is any action taken by a student that gives that student an unfair advantage in his/her academic work over another student, or an action taken by a student through which a student attempts to gain an unfair advantage in his or her academic work over another student.
-Examples of obtaining unfair advantage include: - Stealing, reproducing, circulating or otherwise gaining advance access to examination materials. - Depriving other students of access to library materials by stealing, destroying, defacing, or concealing them. - Retaining, using or circulating examination materials which clearly indicate that they should be returned at the end of the exam. - Intentionally obstructing or interfering with another student's work.
+Examples of obtaining unfair advantage include: - Stealing, reproducing, circulating or otherwise gaining advance access to examination materials. - Depriving other students of access to library materials by stealing, destroying, defacing, or concealing them. - Retaining, using or circulating examination materials which clearly indicate that they should be returned at the end of the exam.

+Intentionally obstructing or interfering with another student's work.